menegax/SENG302-Organ-Donation-Management-System/doc/manual_tests/gui_procedure_form_test.md

 5. An error alert is displayed stating "Field input(s) are invalid!"
 6. Select the error alert 'OK' button
 7. The 'Add Procedure' screen will be shown
+8. The summary textField will be highlighted red
-8. Select the 'done' button
+9. Select the 'Cancel' button
-9. The 'Procedures' screen will be shown
+10. The 'Procedures' screen will be shown
-10. There is no null procedure displayed in either pending or previous procedures tables
+11. There is no null procedure displaying in either pending or previous procedures tables

 ### A procedure application with a null date will be invalid